rohanjn98/dog-breed-classifier/README.md

 </p>

 ## Conclusion
-The model that I have developed as mentioned in section (5) works well and surpasses the expected accuracy.
+The model that I have developed works well and surpasses the expected accuracy.
 This solves our problem statement of correctly classifying an input image to a dog breed class.
 The achieved accuracy for the model is 83% test accuracy that far exceeds the expected 60%.
 There are a few things that might help improve the model performance that I have also enlisted in the dog_app.ipynb.
 Some of them include: